MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-slider.md

 **Max** - The maximum value to which the user can set a slider or a rating.

+**AccessibleLabel** – Label for screen readers.

+**Visible** - Whether a control appears or is hidden.

+## Behavior

+**DisplayMode** – Whether the control allows user input (Edit), only displays data (View), or is disabled (Disabled).

+## Size and position

 **Layout** - Whether the user scrolls through a gallery or adjusts a slider top to bottom (Vertical) or left to right (Horizontal).

+**[Size](../properties-text.md)** – The size of the control on the canvas.

+**[X](../properties-size-location.md)** – The distance between the left edge of a control and the left edge of its parent container (screen if no parent container).

+**[Y](../properties-size-location.md)** – The distance between the top edge of a control and the top edge of the parent container (screen if no parent container).

+**Width** - The distance between a control's left and right edges.

+**Height** - The distance between a control's top and bottom edges.

+## Style and theme

 **BasePaletteColor** - The color palette applied to a control.
 This impacts all surfaces of the control that render a theme color.
 If the value is null or zero, then the color is driven by selected Fluent theme.

 ## Additional properties
-**AccessibleLabel** – Label for screen readers.

-**DisplayMode** – Whether the control allows user input (Edit), only displays data (View), or is disabled (Disabled).

-**Visible** - Whether a control appears or is hidden.

-**[X](../properties-size-location.md)** – The distance between the left edge of a control and the left edge of its parent container (screen if no parent container).

-**[Y](../properties-size-location.md)** – The distance between the top edge of a control and the top edge of the parent container (screen if no parent container).

-**[Size](../properties-text.md)** – The size of the control on the canvas
+**[OnChange](../properties-core.md)** – Actions to perform when the user changes the value of a control such as by adjusting a slider.